 Celsius’ weather observations 300 years

 Uppsala has one of the world’s longest series of weather observations.
-The observations date back to 12 January 1722 by Anders Celsius and his professor Erik Burman.
+Anders Celsius and his professor Erik Burman started the observations 12 January 1722.
 Every day they went outside to record the temperature, air pressure and wind direction.
-Over the years many different people have contributed to the data series, and on 12 January 2022 the series will become 300 years long.
+Over the years many different people have contributed to the data series, and on 12 January 2022 the series became 300 years long.

 The page will be updated with activities during the year.